mike99mac/mariacmdb/README.md

 This repository contains code to create a simple Configuration Management Database (CMDB).
 It uses the *mariadb* relational database to store the data.
 The name *Mariacmdb* is a conflation of *mariadb* and *CMDB*.

 It consists of:
-- A relational database with data of managed servers.
+- A relational database with data of managed servers
 - A Linux line command
 - A Web browser interface
-- A RESTful API
+- A RESTful API - for example: ``curl "http://model1500/restapi.py?update&model1500&Oracle&Dev&Joe"``

 # Overview
 Following is a block diagram of Mariacmdb.